IamUSER/Flipper-Fusion/ReadMe.md

 <br>
 <h2 align="center">List of changes:</h2>

-Note: This repo is always updated with Xtreme and upstream repos.
-No need to mention all those here.
-We will only mention **our** changes that we can actually be credited for, unlike *others*
+Note: This repo is always updated with select Xtreme Firmware main branch commits.
+Thank you to everyone who contribues!

 ```txt
 [Added in Fusion]